Premsaigundlakattamanchi/d1/README.md

 * ...

-* Complete ruby on rails development course
+* First Test Repo on Complete ruby on rails development course